bwc126/personal-site/README.md

 # ToDo:

-- ~~Style overlay.~~

-- Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed
+- Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed.

-- ~~Include some quick "about me" info near my name/picture.~~
+- Use a more professional and aesthetic personal picture.

 - Add a modal for more about me near the top blurb, perhaps with links to resumes

-- ~~Visually indicate on mobile in an obvious way the jumbotron content (maybe a label).~~

-- ~~On modals, bring "close" button on-click appearance in line. (glow rather than highlight, etc.)~~

-- ~~Polish all transitions and glows for smoothness, continuity, and coherence.~~

-- Use a more professional and aesthetic personal picture.

-- Optimize image/file loading.

-- Change highlight colors.

 - Add contact me buttons.

 - Force project widths to have padding or margin on mobile.

-- consider relocating projects into menu on mobile.
+- Relocate projects into menu on mobile.

-- Might spacings in header tighter, reorganize layout on larger screens.

-- ~~Add internal border to jumbotron.~~

-- Add more border regions, enhance some glows.
+- Populate content areas.

+- Optimize image/file loading.

 - Make optimal use of images for responsive design.

-- Populate content areas.
-(WIP 6/16/16)

 - Reposition sections to improve presentation impact.

 - Minimize number of CSS rules and classes.

+- Change URL to something simple.

 - Use parallax.(?)

 - Links to running projects or interactive overviews.
 (Use a gh-pages branch on each repo with a project to be linked-to)

+- ~~Change highlight colors.~~

+- ~~Make spacings in header tighter, reorganize layout on larger screens.~~

-- Change URL to something simple.
+- ~~Add internal border to jumbotron.~~

+- ~~Add more border regions, enhance some glows.~~

+- ~~On modals, bring "close" button on-click appearance in line. (glow rather than highlight, etc.)~~

+- ~~Polish all transitions and glows for smoothness, continuity, and coherence.~~